seisbench/seisbench/README.md

 * [Which picker fits my data?
 A quantitative evaluation of deep learning based seismic pickers](https://doi.org/10.1029/2021JB023499)

-  _Example of in-depth bencharking study of deep learning-based picking routines using the SeisBench framework._
+  _Example of in-depth benchmarking study of deep learning-based picking routines using the SeisBench framework._

 ---